gstache/Sakuranov/Petals_ch2.md

 "See, being delayed is very, *very* annoying, is it not?"
 They asked the room.
 There were a few polite chuckles but the captain looked like they had bit into a lemon, "I will say, you all look very dashing.
 Now, let's get to the goods!
 Sirja, drinks!"

+Sirja and their staff moved through the guests, delivering a constellation of exotic libations.
+Tavka received a yuzu and plum wine spritz, Emmit a whisky of some kind, and they noticed a glowing blue drink in Anastasia's hand.
+Tavka hadn't made any request, had no idea what "Yuzu" even was, but one tentative sip confirmed that this was their new favorite.
+Along with the fizz, they felt the warm discomfort of being known by the enigmatic Sirja.
+The Vassal then summoned all eyes with a single raised hand.

+"Before we take our seats, let us take a moment to glorify our Eternal Hierarch."
+They cleared their throat and began the Eien-Vecchny Liturgy.
+The Hierarch is the sun around which the body politic orbits, only through their beneficence do all Eienvechni live, everything held in its place, and a place for everything, et cetera.
+The other guests intoned along, except for Arjay. "...And may their blessed eyes yet see the glorious sun rise of the future evermore.
+By the heirach!"
+The enthusiastically thrust their drink skyward, spilled a little, and then downed it in one swift quaff.
+The performance was so distracting that Tavka didn't notice the first officer enter and stand next to the captain.
+They were nearly a head taller than the captain, but retained the presence of a smaller person.

+The vassal took their seat and the guests followed in class order: Arjay first, the Captain second, and the rest third (although Tavka could have sworn that Anastasia flinched toward their chair with Arjay).
+Sirja and their staff brought a first course, then a second.
+Exotic fishes prepared as nigiri, carpaccio, tartare, a salad of fruits Tavka had never seen was met with the vassal's enthusiastic approval.
+Emmit had been correct: the food was excellent.
+After a particularly delightful cold noodle dish, the vassal addressed Arjay, "Now who have you invited for my amusement, little spy?"

+Arjay demurred "Most Eternal Mibu, I am but a humble attache, a functionary."
+The denial was not entirely convincing to Tavka, but what would a *grey* functionary know about the world of espionage.
+"To my left is Anastasia Osu, a historian of the most recent Anzhalt-Eienvechni war.
+To my right is Emmit Raskido, Master Sargent of Your Eternal Hierarch's service and not coincidentally a veteran of the same conflict.
+Finally, at the captain's left is Tavka Itovanov, but a humble apparatchik."

+Emmit slowly turned their head towards Anastasia, an expression between curiosity and indignation lighting their brown eyes aflame.
+To Tavka's surprise, they found themselves speaking, "We studied the logistics of the Lanterran front as part of our Clerical Shuyuan on Hanstock."
+They felt the weight of the gazes but continued, "We often learn our greatest lessons through studying the mistakes of the past."
+They offered a small head bow and thought that would tie off their part of the conversation nicely.
+First officer Moloto undid that knot: "Mistakes?
+I find the idea offensive, that the Hierarch and by extension their Vassals could make something as pedestrian as a mistake."
+They looked toward the Vassal who simply shrugged "I wasn't the one in charge of that campaign, look not to me"

+Tavka began to panic, "Maybe mistake was the wrong word, but there are errors - no, sorry - choices that could have different results-" They were interrupted by Emmit, who now fixed their burning eyes on the first officer, "The entire campaign was a mistake" they said firmly.

+Silence fell in the dining room.
+Moloto gathered steam to respond but Anastasia was first to the station: "I am curious as to what in your experience led you to believe the entire campaign was a mistake?"

+"You've studied it, you know the body count.
+What makes you think it wasn't a mistake?"

+"I'm just asking for background, I'm always interested in what first person accounts have to add to the complete picture"

+"The complete picture?
+I was a grunt, a mud eating bug under the boot of our *Honored* Daimyo-"

+Moloto interjected "Mind your tone when discussing your betters!"

+"My betters?"
+Emmit spat the words out, their full fury focused on the lanky first officer, "What do you know about my *betters*?
+Did you see your comrades dissolved by plasma, starve to death, lose their limbs and lives because of my *betters*?"

+"I was there too you ingrate!
+I was an officer, one of the *betters* you so decry and I know for a fact as though spoken by the Hierarch themsleves that it was foreign interlopers colluding with republican and anarchist elements that stabbed our glorious effort in the back!"

+"Glorious effort?
+Lanterra was a wasteland of no strategic importance!
+Daimyo Fujschev declared it valuable, we went, and *we* died by the thousands while officers like *you* lounged in the formal mess and you want to blame any but yourselves!"

+Moloto jumped to their feet, "That is *ENOUGH* Sargent!
+I will not stand for such slander" They gestured at the rest of the guests "And neither should you!
+I take my leave, good NIGHT" With that, they stormed out of the dining room.

+Once again, the only sound was the air recycling, until the Vassal chuckled.
+"Such loyalty, I'm envious.
+Still, I've always found the 'foreign interloper' nonsense a tad far-fetched.
+Fujschev's reach always exceeded their grasp-"

+"That's one way to phrase it" Emmit said into their drink

+"- but they are House Santoku's problem, not mine.
+I have the privilege of serving the Hierarch from comfortably within the Hierarchy.
+You, apparatchik, outline the failure of logistics."

+"I wouldn't dismiss the theory of interlopers and anarchists out of hand," Anastasia began, but was quickly shut up with a glare from Mibu.
+Tavka then laid out in detail how Fujschev's advance to take Lanterra put their troops a full three days ahead of their supply train, which the Anzhalt navy was able to intercept and delay at the system's edge.
+The Eienvechni soldiers had only been equipped with three day supplies, accounting for distance between them and the logistics train, but the fighting on the planet took more than a month.
+The Anzhalt never reinforced the planet, but were content to allow a phyrric Eienvechni victory.
+With pressure on a single gravitational approach point into the system, a handful of Anzhalt picket ships were able to stop the resupply or retreat of the Eienvechni.
+Food would not arrive until the armistice was signed, and the planet was ceded back to the Anzhalt.

+"It lacks a certain depth but excellently laid out for someone who did not attend a university" Anastasia said cooly.
+Emmit looked as though they were ready to reach through Arjay and tear the academic's throat out, and Tavka might have seconded after such a dismissive comment.
+Arjay saw an opportunity to redirect and said "Well, this foreign interloper would love some desert"

+Mibu laughed, "Yes, the Eyes of the Raj must feast on sweets" and Arjay chuckled as dinner resumed its course minus Moloto.
+A final service of desert and then a cordial to round it off, following which a much more relaxed looking Captain invited them all to leave.
+As they approached the door, Arjay bowed before Mibu and asked "Would you care to join me in the Arboretum tomorrow?
+There is a wonderful grove of Pacific Redwood you must see".
+Tavka didn't hear the reply, they were too busy racing for the elevator and the sanctuary of their cabin.